Vehicle Ownership - Polestar

 Car Insurance

-Regardless of whether you ever have an accident, your insurance premiums will almost certainly go up from one year to the next.
+Regardless of whether you ever have an accident, your insurance premiums may go up from one year to the next.
 This does depend on your insurer and what policy you take out but both your age and where you live can affect your insurance premiums: younger drivers and city-dwellers tend to experience higher rates than middle-aged drivers and those living in rural areas.
 Even though insurers are now banned from offering new customers lower premiums than renewing customers, you may still be able to save money by switching insurers.
 This is more likely to be true for careful drivers with a clean driving history.

 Learn how insurance works for a car subscription in this blog.